ericxu546/cit590Git/README.md

     ```
     python3 p2_task3.py
     ```
-4. Enter the size of the canvas `N` followed by `N` lines of letters representing the target canvas.
+4. Enter the input as task required